sbstjn/typescript-npm-boilerplate/README.md

 - `test:cover` - *Run jest and create coverage report*
 - `coveralls` - *Publish coverage report to Coveralls*
 - `lint` - *Run tslint*
-- `build` - *Compile to JavaScript*
+- `build` - *Build JavaScript files*

 ## Configuration

 ### CircleCI

-You need to configure two environment variables in CircleCI for publishing and coverage reports.
-First set `NPM_TOKEN` to a NPM token that allows publishing modules and configure the `COVERALLS_REPO_TOKEN` variable to submit coverage reports for your Coveralls project.
+You need to configure two environment variables in CircleCI, one for publishing to NPM and one for Coveralls coverage reports.

+- `NPM_TOKEN` - NPM token that allows publishing
+- `COVERALLS_REPO_TOKEN` - The Coveralls token for your project

 ## License